kellyjonbrazil/jc/docs/parsers/ls.md

 Note: The `-l` or `-b` option of `ls` should be used to correctly parse filenames that include newline characters.
 Since `ls` does not encode newlines in filenames when outputting to a pipe it will cause `jc` to see multiple files instead of a single file if `-l` or `-b` is not used.
 Alternatively, `vdir` can be used, which is the same as running `ls -lb`.

+The `epoch` calculated timestamp field is naive (i.e. based on the local time of the system the parser is run on)

+The `epoch_utc` calculated timestamp field is timezone-aware and is only available if the timezone field is UTC.

 Usage (cli):

     $ ls | jc --ls